-^{}This is a mentor-based course with two seminar meetings as scheduled by the regional center SPED site coordinators.
-Coursework is completed through eCompanion and TaskStream.
+This is a mentor-based course with two seminar meetings as scheduled by the regional center SPED site coordinators.
+Coursework is a continuation of SPED 566A and is assessed via eCompanion, and signature assignments are posted on TaskStream.

 Clearance for Clinical Practice-Placement by Office of Student Services with master teacher